Does Medicare pay for SelectCare’s services?

-> Yes.
-SelectCare’s RN Supervisors coordinate the retrieval of this authorization and updates as regulated by the New York State Department of Health (NYS DOH).
+Yes.
+SelectCare’s Director of Nursing coordinate the retrieval of this authorization and updates as regulated by the New York State Department of Health (NYS DOH).
 All clients are required to have a primary care physician who is able to provide information regarding health history, medications and approve your plan of care.

 Will my family member always receive care from the same caregiver?

-Nothing is more important in home health care than trust, and that is why SelectCare’s staff works tirelessly to find the best possible team of home health caregivers for every client and build consistent, reliable schedules that clients can count on every week.
+Nothing is more important in home health care than trust, and that is why SelectCare’s staff works tirelessly to build a small, reliable team of home health caregivers for every client and build consistent, reliable schedules that clients can count on every week.

-In the event a caregiver becomes ill or otherwise cannot care for a client on a given shift, fill-in caregivers are selected with the same care and due diligence displayed during a client’s initial staffing decision, and fill-in caregivers are given a one-on-one briefing with the client’s RN Field Nurse Supervisor to ensure the client’s needs, wants and plan of care are respected and closely followed.
+In the event a caregiver becomes ill or otherwise cannot make it to a scheduled shift, fill-in caregivers are selected with the same care and due diligence displayed during a client’s initial staffing decision, and fill-in caregivers are given a one-on-one briefing with the client’s RN Field Nurse Supervisor to ensure the client’s needs, wants and plan of care are observed and closely followed.